-Figure 1 — Minimum requirement for dynamically excluded frequency range
+Figure 1 — Minimum requirements for a dynamically excluded frequency range

 Requirement for radiated disturbances

-The EUT shall comply with the Class B limits, measurement conditions and methodology defined in EN 55022 for radiated disturbances.
+The EUT shall comply with the Class B limits, using the measurement conditions and the methodology defined in EN 55022 for radiated disturbances.

-Measurement conditions for PLT ports
+Measurement conditions for PLC ports

-Measurements of PLT ports shall be performed in conformance with clause 8 of EN 55022:2010.
+The measurement of PLC ports shall be performed in conformance with clause 8 of EN 55022:2010.

-Tests requiring the PLT modem function to be active shall be performed with the condition of PLT utilization in excess of 10 % and with the maximum transmit level maintained for a minimum of 250 ms. As an example the transmission of a large data file could be used to exercise the port.
-Where this is not possible an appropriate configuration should be used that ensures the PLT transmission is active for long enough to allow for repeatable measurements in this state.
+The tests requiring the PLC modem function to be active shall be performed with the condition of PLC utilisation in excess of 10 % and with the transmit signal set at its maximum level maintained for a minimum of 250 ms. As an example the transmission of a large data file could be used to exercise the port.
+Where this is not possible an appropriate configuration should be used that ensures the PLC transmission is active for a period of time long enough to allow for repeatable measurements in this state.

-< Note to the NC’s (not to be included in final standard): “10 % utilization” comes from EN 55022 (and CISPR 22); if a better wording comes in EN 55022 (or in future EN 55032), it will be taken over in the next revision of this standard >
+< Note to the NC’s (not to be included in final standard): “10 % utilisation” comes from EN 55022 (and CISPR 22); if a better wording comes in EN 55022 (or in future EN 55032), it will be taken over in the next revision of this standard >

 No connection shall be made to any AC mains output port.

-Measurement methods and procedures for PLT ports
+Measurement methods and procedures for PLC ports

 Conducted unsymmetrical disturbances

-The PLT port of the EUT shall be measured using an AMN in accordance with EN 55016-1-2:2004, subclause 4.3, the measurement method given in EN 55022:2010, clause 9, for mains ports and the arrangement shown in Figure 2 below for frequencies between 150 kHz and 30 MHz.
+The PLC port of the EUT shall be assessed using an AMN in accordance with Sub-Clause 4.3 of EN 55016-1-2, , the measurement method given in Clause 9 of EN 55022, for the mains ports and the arrangement shown in Figure 2 below for frequencies between 150 kHz and 30 MHz.

-The insertion loss (symmetric) of the Coupling System between its two ports
+The Coupling System (see Figure 3) shall:

+Allow the EUT to be exercised by the AE;

+Have sufficient loss to ensure signals from the AE do not influence the measurement result;

-shall be such, that the link to the AE works properly and that the EUT transmits at its maximum power level.
-Figure 3 shows an example coupling unit with a nominal insertion loss of 40 dB.
+Ensure that the EUT can transmit at its maximum power level.

-Measurements in the following operating conditions and configurations shall be performed:

-with the PLT modem function of the EUT active and communicating to an associated PLT apparatus (AE) exercised in accordance with Clause 8, using its maximum transmit power the disturbance levels shall be measured between 150 kHz – 30 MHz.
-Above 1,6065 MHz only the disturbances within the appropriate excluded frequency ranges need to be compared with the limits;

-after completion of configuration 1 the exchange of user data exercising the EUT shall be caused to stop.
-15 min after the exchange of user data has ceased the disturbance levels shall be measured between 150 kHz – 30 MHz.

-NOTE 1 Distance to the reference ground plane (vertical or horizontal).

-NOTE 2 Distance to the reference ground plane is not critical.

-NOTE 3 Coupling System (see Figure 3 for details of coupling unit) is required for:
+The insertion loss (symmetric) of the Coupling System between its two ports is required for:

-to provide a defined insertion loss between the EUT and AE
+providing a defined insertion loss between the EUT and AE

 stabilization of the differential mode impedance;

 attenuation of the differential mode signal of the AE;

 isolation of the common mode signal of the AE;

-filtering of the differential- and common mode signal from the mains.
+filtering of the differential- and common mode signal from the mains

+Figure 3 shows an example of a coupling unit with a nominal insertion loss of 40 dB.

+Measurements in the following operating conditions and configurations shall be performed:

+with the PLC modem function of the EUT active and communicating to an associated PLC apparatus (AE) exercised in accordance with Clause 8, using its maximum transmit power the disturbance levels shall be measured in the frequency range from 150 kHz to30 MHz.
+Above 1,6065 MHz only the disturbances within the appropriate excluded frequency ranges need to be compared with the limits;

+after completion of step 1, the exchange of user data exercising the EUT shall be terminated.
+Without user data transmission, the disturbance levels shall be measured between 150 kHz – 30 MHz.

+NOTE 1 Distance from AE to the reference ground plane (vertical or horizontal) is not critical

+NOTE 2 Cable length between EUT and CS is 0,8 m (+/- 0,05 m).

-Figure 2 — Test arrangement for measuring the PLT port with an AMN
+Figure 2 — Test arrangement for measuring the PLC port with an AMN